Once Upon a Time in Venice: Plot

-In Venice, Los Angeles, private investigator Steve Ford gets his assistant John to locate and retrieve a young woman, Nola, only for Ford to have sex with her, before being chased by her brothers who hired him.
-He hides at the work of his friend, Tino, and agrees to steal back his stolen car from a gang leader named Spider.
-Ford disguises himself as a pizza man, and barely gets the car out alive.
+In Venice, Los Angeles, private investigator Steve Ford gets his assistant John to locate a young woman, Nola, that he was hired to find, only for Ford to have sex with her.
+This results in him being chased by her brothers, who had hired him.
+He hides at his friend Tino's pizza place, and in return, agrees to steal back Tino's stolen car from a gang leader named Spyder.
+He disguises himself as a pizza man to get into Spyder's house, and barely gets the car out alive.

-Later, Ford juggles time with his dog, his sister-in-law Katey and her daughter, his friend and shop owner Dave Phillips going through a divorce, and a new job for a real estate salesman named Lou the Jew regarding lewd graffiti appearances, for the price of a new house.
-Spider's clients robs Katey's home, taking the dog too before giving him to Spider himself.
-Ford returns to Spider's home, where they make a deal in which Ford pays back some money in exchange for the dog.
+Ford juggles time with his beloved dog, his sister-in-law Katey and her daughter, and his best friend Dave Phillips, who is going through a divorce.
+He also has a new job from real estate salesman Lew the Jew, regarding lewd graffiti art on his buildings in exchange for his childhood home, which Lew had bought.
+Spyder's clients robs Katey's home, taking the dog too.
+Ford asks only for the dog back; Spyder says he will return the dog in exchange for a couple thousand dollars to pay for the damage Ford caused his home with the earlier car theft fiasco.

-Meanwhile, Ford also attempts to help Phillips plead a financial deal with his wife, but he ignores his advice and regretting quickly after.
-After attempts to capture the graffiti artist fails, Ford sends John to search, who runs into Nola, forming a romance and distracts him during a stakeout.

-After getting the cash from Yuri, a loan shark, he finds Spider who tells him his girlfriend, Lupe, took the dog along with some cocaine.
-Spider makes a deal to get back the dog and give back some money, if Ford finds and gets the cocaine back.
-After tracking Lupe's whereabouts in a motel, Ford breaks into her room, and becomes subdued by a transvestite before escaping.
-Later, Ford and John uncover the artist's identity and find out he was hired by rivals of Lou.
+Ford sends John to stake out the mysterious graffiti artist.
+John runs into Nola, forming a romance.
+After getting the cash from Yuri, a loan shark, Ford pays Spyder, only for Spyder to inform him that his ex-girlfriend Lupe stole the dog along with Spyder's cocaine.
+Spyder makes a deal with Ford, asking him to get the cocaine back; in exchange, he will return the money Ford paid him for the dog.
+After tracking Lupe to a motel, Ford breaks into her room but is subdued by a transvestite before escaping.
+Ford and John uncover the graffiti artist's identity and find out he was hired by rivals of Lew.

-After Phillips helps Ford pay back Yuri with the money made from his shop's closing sale, Ford recruits Phillips to confront Lou's rivals, and steal back the cocaine from a gang led by Prince, who Lupe and another member of Spider's gang have sold it to.
-Fearing their exchange is a set up, Ford, Phillips, and Nola's brothers, who agree to help as a favor from John, infiltrate Spider's house.
-After being caught in a standoff, Spider simply follows through on the deal, with the dog and money being returned.
+Ford recruits Phillips to confront Lew's rivals and close Lew's case.
+They learn that Lupe had sold the cocaine to a gang led by Prince, and infiltrate his club to steal it back.
+Fearing their exchange is a set-up, Ford and Phillips come armed and prepared to Spyder's house.
+After being caught in a standoff, Spyder follows through on the deal with little fanfare, parting with Ford on good terms.

-Later, after receiving the new house, Ford gives it to his sister and niece, and as they barbecue with Phillips, John is kidnapped by Prince where he and his gang leave him behind as they head off to the barbecue.
+After receiving his childhood house from Lew, Ford gives it to his sister and niece.
+Unfortunately, John is kidnapped by Prince, who is looking for revenge on Ford.
+When they learn where Ford is, they head out for him, leaving John tied up.